Quanthor-ic/CTF/FCSC_2022/more_hello/README.md

 11bac: ed ff ff 17  	b	0x11b60 <.text+0x1150>
 ```

 This code is a loop which is excuted 13 times, with a counter stored in `[csp, #48]`.
-At each iteration i:
+At each iteration `i`:
-- c0 is loaded from `[csp, #16]` and c1 from `[csp, #0]`;
+- `c0` is loaded from `[csp, #16]` and `c1` from `[csp, #0]`;
-- x8 takes the value at position i in c1 (x8 = c1[i]);
+- `x8` takes the value at position `i` in `c1` (`x8 = c1[i]`);
-- w1 takes the value at position x8 in c0 (w1 = c0[x8]);
+- `w1` takes the value at position `x8` in `c0` (`w1 = c0[x8]`);

-Looking at c0 and c1 in gdb, we obtain the folloing result:
+Looking at `c0` and `c1` in gdb, we obtain the following result:

 ![c0 and c1 registers](./img/c0_c1.png)

-In the loop, c1 points to buffer wich contents depends on the operations performed on the argument of the program.
+In the loop, `c1` points to a buffer which contents depends on the operations performed on the argument of the program.
 We can see from gdb that this buffer has a size of 0x20 bytes, defined by a morello capability which was set earlier.

-The c0 buffer is empty and has a size of 42 defined in its capability (which was also set earlier).
-So if x8 is greater than 42 at line `0x11b88`, a `In-address space security exception` will be raised because the program is trying to access data outside of the bounds set by the capabilty of c0.
+The `c0` buffer is empty and has a size of 42 defined in its capability (which was also set earlier).
+So if `x8` is greater than 42 at line `0x11b88`, an `In-address space security exception` will be raised because the program is trying to access data outside of the bounds set by the capabilty of c0.

-This means that the first 13 bytes of c1 must be lower than 42 in order to avoid a crash and reach the print flag statement.
+This means that the first 13 bytes of `c1` must be lower than 42 in order to avoid a crash and reach the print flag statement.
 This loop is used as a way to check the argument of the program an crash it if the input is invalid.

 ### Hashing algorithm

-Now we need to understand the operations performed on the input in order to find an argument that does not triggers the crashes during the check loop.
+Now we need to understand the operations performed on the input in order to find an argument that does not trigger the crashes during the check loop.

 Looking inside the first function at `0x111e0`, we can notice some very specific constants, starting with `58983 = 0xe667` and `44677 = 0xae85`.
 These are some constants used in the initialization of a SHA256 algorithm.
-From that point, we can assume that the 2 functions left correspond to the next step of the hashing algorithm, so we have:
+From that point, we can assume that the 2 functions left correspond to the next step of the hashing algorithm, so we would have:
 - `0x111e0` = `SHA256_init()`
 - `0x112a0` = `SHA256_update()`
 - `0x113d0` = `SHA256_digest()`

 Using gdb, we can find that the integer argument is passed as 4 bytes to the `SHA256_update` function.
-We can confirm our assumption by inputing a chosen integer and checking that the result of `SHA256_digest` is indeed the SHA256 of our integer as 4 bytes.
+We can confirm our assumptions by inputing a chosen integer and checking that the result of `SHA256_digest` is indeed the SHA256 of our integer as 4 bytes.

 ### Finding the good input

-To sum up our analisys, the progam takes an integer as an argument, then hashes the 4 bytes of this integer using the SHA256 algorithm, and finally checks that the 13 bytes of the hash are lower than 42, otherwise it crashes.
+To sum up our analysis, the progam takes an integer as an argument (hexsdecimal), then hashes the 4 bytes of this integer using the SHA256 algorithm, and finally checks that the first 13 bytes of the hash are lower than 42, otherwise it crashes.

 In order to find such an integer, I created a C program to bruteforce the SHA256 of all the 32 bits integers (`hash_bruteforce.c`).
 The implementation of SHA256 comes from https://github.com/B-Con/crypto-algorithms.

 Thanks to this program, we obtain the correct integer: `0x2718d310`.

 We can confirm it works by runnning the binary:

 ![Flag](./img/flag.png)